garvitvirmani/plot-fixed/README.md

 For Now back-end is not there payment are assumed to be succesful

-✔️ Book Tickets
+✔️ Book Tickets.
-✔️ Show Theater seats (occupied ,vacant,selcted)
+✔️ Show Theater seats (occupied ,vacant,selcted).
-✔️ After Payment ticket with QR code is gernrated to the user ✔️ Booked tickets in past are shown on Home page
+✔️ After Payment ticket with QR code is gernrated to the user.
+✔️ Booked tickets in past are shown on Home page .